Stade Bordelais

 Stade Bordelais are a French rugby union club, based in Bordeaux.

 The club was established in 1889.
 Bordelais were a major force in the French championship during the 1900s.
-Until 2005–06, the senior team competed in the second level of domestic competition, the Pro D2, but was merged with the senior team of CA Bordeaux-Bègles Gironde into Union Stade Bordelais-CA Bègles Bordeaux Gironde or USBCABBG.
-The club only keeps youth teams and a women's team that currently plays in the Second Division.
+Until 2005–06, the senior team competed in the second level of domestic competition, the Pro D2, but was merged with the senior team of CA Bordeaux-Bègles Gironde into Union Stade Bordelais-CA Bègles Bordeaux Gironde changed in 2008 to Union Bordeaux Bègles.
+The club only keeps youth teams and a women's team that won the First Division championship in 2023.

 The club currently plays at Stade Sainte Germaine, which holds 5,000.